Nevada School of the Arts is committed to providing high-quality music education that is affordable and available to the

 - Students who register for one semester only (fall or spring) will be awarded a scholarship for that semester only and will be expected to reapply for funding the following semester.
-Scholarships are not available for the summer semester.
+Scholarships are currently not available for the summer semester.

 - If a student registers for lessons in the fall and spring and is awarded a scholarship, the scholarship will cover both semesters, providing a positive teacher evaluation is received by the office at the end of the fall semester.
 However, if the student is registering for different and/or additional activities in spring, he/she is expected to submit a new application form in spring.

 - Reduction of lesson length will not be allowed after the reward has been granted.
 Any increase in lesson length during the award period will not result in a proportionate increase in the award.

 - Students who withdraw prior to the completion of a semester will have 100% of their awards revoked and will be charged in full for all lessons scheduled, and /or taken up to the time of the school’s receipt of a written withdrawal request.

-- The acceptance of a Need-based or Merit Scholarship from Nevada School of the Arts carries with it an obligation on the part of the student to attend lessons on a regular basis and to work diligently on making progress in his/her principal area of concentration.
+- The acceptance of Scholarship from Nevada School of the Arts carries with it an obligation on the part of the student to attend lessons on a regular basis and to work diligently on making progress in his/her principal area of concentration.
 Scholarships may be withdrawn at any time if the recipient fails to commit to the minimum standards which are expected by the teacher and Nevada School of the Arts.
 The receipt of a scholarship once does not guarantee assistance in the future.

 - All scholarship recipients are required to perform in the school’s end-of-term recitals.
 In addition, they may be asked to perform on behalf of the school either as a soloist or as part of an ensemble or to assist in school events appropriate for their age and ability.